davidrc42/simple-time-tool/README.md

 making simple time tool easy to use and reliable:

-1.make keyboard shortcut for starting STT directly from you window manager or run prompt
+1.make keyboard shortcut for starting STT directly from you window manager, desktop enviroment or run prompt

 2.make keyboard shortcut for opening the configuration file in your prefered text editor